 Wildlife traffickers spin a vast web of communications and operations, unencumbered by laws or national borders, to poach felids from the wild and sell them and their parts to high-paying customers.
 In response, Panthera is building a transnational Big Cat Information Network to collect and connect data on the wild cat trade across six regions.
 In partnership with the United States Department of State and other institutions, we use this data to monitor global threat patterns and assist law enforcement agencies in filling knowledge and capacity gaps in order to disrupt illegal trade.
 This includes:

-Discover how the illegal wildlife trade is threatening leopards, servals, clouded leopards and tigers — and the solutions Panthera is implementing in our blog, Threats and Solutions: The Illegal Wildlife Trade.
+Read more: Discover how the illegal wildlife trade is threatening leopards, servals, clouded leopards and tigers — and the solutions Panthera is implementing in our blog, Inside the Illegal Wildlife Trade of Wild Cat Parts.